 Croatia is full of historical sites.
 The country displays over 2000 years of history.
 You will find some things in museums, but most of the buildings are left as they were built and open to visitors.
 Diocletian’s Palace in Split, Pula Amphitheatre and the Dubrovnik City Walls are an absolute must for history lovers.

-The capital city Zagreb is also great for sightseeing, as you will find many historical sites like St. Mark’s Square, Lotrščak Tower, Zagreb Cathedral and St. Catherine’s Church.
+The capital city Zagreb is also great for sightseeing, as you will find many historical sites like St. Mark’s Square, Lotrščak Tower, Zagreb Cathedral and St. Catherine’s Church as well as numerous Zagreb museums.

 Croatia boats of natural beauties.
 If you love the outdoors you should definitely visit some of the country’s national parks.
 There are 8 national parks in Croatia.
 They are Risnjak, Brijuni, Plitvice Lakes, Sjeverni Velebit, Paklenica, Krka, Kornati and Mljet.